-• Select rotate and manipulate shapes to develop spatial reasoning skills • Compose and decompose shapes, identifying shapes within • Describe position, direction, movement including whole, half, quarter and 3⁄4 turns • Recognise and name common 2D and 3D shapes Position and Direction • Describe position, direction, movement including whole, half, quarter and 3⁄4 turns • Identify and describe the properties of 2-D shapes including the number of sides and line symmetry a vertical line • Identify and compare common 3D shapes • Know the 2D faces in a 3 shape • Identify the properties of 3D shapes (edges, faces, vertices) • Compare and sort everyday 3D objects Position and Direction • Order combinations objects in patterns at shape (orientation) • Use mathematical language to describe position, direction and movement. (rotation, clockwise and anticlockwise) turns, less than more than right angle Draw 2D shape Make 3D shapes Describe 3D shapes and recognise them Identify horizontal, perpendicular, parallel and vertical lines Properties of Shape: Compare and classify geometric shapes, including quadrilaterals and triangles.
+discounts etc.) Geom etry Select rotate and manipulate shapes to develop spatial reasoning skills Compose and decompose shapes, identifying shapes within Shape and Properties • Recognise and name common 2D and 3D shapes Position and Direction • Describe position, direction, movement including whole, half, quarter and 3⁄4 turns Shape and Properties identify and describe the properties of 2-D shapes, including the number of sides and line symmetry in a vertical line Identify and compare common 3D shapes Know the 2D faces in a 3D shape Identify the properties of 3D shapes (edges, faces, vertices) Compare and sort everyday 3D objects Position and Direction Order combinations of objects in patterns and shape (orientation) Use mathematical language to describe position, direction and movement. (rotation, clockwise and anticlockwise) Shape and Properties Recognise angles, angles as shape properties and turns Identify angles and turns, less than more than right angle Draw 2D shape Make 3D shapes Describe 3D shapes and recognise them Identify horizontal, perpendicular, parallel and vertical lines Properties of Shape: Compare and classify geometric shapes, including quadrilaterals and triangles.
 Identify acute and obtuse angles, and compare and order angles.
 Position and Direction: Describe positions as coordinates (1st quadrant).
 Describe movements between positions as translations of a given unit e.g. Left/right and up/down.
-Plot specified points and draw sides to complete a given polygon.
-Shape and Properties Recognise 3D shapes from 2D representations Angles Know angles are measured in degrees, estimate and compare angles (acute, obtuse and reflex) Draw given angles Identify angles on points and one whole turn, straight line and half turn Use properties of rectangles to deduce related facts and missing lengths and angles Position and Direction: Identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not changed.
-Volume/3D Shape and Properties Describe positions on full coordinate grid (4-quadrants) Draw and translate simple shapes and reflect them in the axes Recognise and build 3D shapes (inc nets) compare and classify geometric shapes based on properties Angles Find missing angles in any triangles, quadrilaterals and regular polygons Recognise angles where they meet at a point, are on a straight line or are vertically opposite, finding missing angles Draw 2D shapes using given dimensions
+Plot specified points and draw sides to complete a given polygon. discounts etc.) Shape and Properties Recognise 3D shapes from 2D representations Angles Know angles are measured in degrees, estimate and compare angles (acute, obtuse and reflex) Draw given angles Identify angles on points and one whole turn, straight line and half turn Use properties of rectangles to deduce related facts and missing lengths and angles Position and Direction: Identify, describe and represent the position of a shape following a reflection or translation, using the appropriate language, and know that the shape has not Shape and Properties Describe positions on full coordinate grid (4-quadrants) Draw and translate simple shapes and reflect them in the axes Recognise and build 3D shapes (inc nets) compare and classify geometric shapes based on properties Find missing angles in any triangles, quadrilaterals and regular polygons Recognise angles where they meet at a point, are on a straight line or are vertically opposite, finding missing angles Draw 2D shapes using given dimensions clockwise and anticlockwise) language, and know that the shape has not changed.
+Volume/3D Shape given dimensions